Missions and Goals

 The Robert C. Byrd Health Sciences Center Department of Neurology serves as the premier neurological center for the state of West Virginia and the surrounding region.
 It is committed to providing outstanding tertiary neurological care to patients, teach medical students and residents and carry out neurological research.

 Neurology has a large cadre of neurologists with a variety of sub-specialty expertise including epilepsy, neuromuscular diseases, cerebral vascular diseases, movement disorders, child neurology and behavioral disorders.
 Strong programs in Neuroradiology, Neurosurgery and Neuropathology support the Department of Neurology in carrying out its clinical and research missions.
 This includes interdisciplinary programs that involve epilepsy monitoring and surgery, deep brain stimulation for movement disorders and interventional stroke therapy.

 The faculty are committed to a strong teaching program.
-This is directed at medical students, neurology residents and fellows in clinical neurophysiology and epilepsy.
+This is directed at medical students, neurology residents and fellows in headache and vascular neurology.
 Active research program exist in the department's sub-specialty sections.

 Letter from the Chair